 Signs You’re Not Hydrated Enough3

 Feeling the effects of dehydration can occur both during and outside physical workouts.
 Body fluids might not properly absorb liquids which results in dehydration striking without warning.
-Watch for:- Feeling thirsty all the time, even after drinking water
+Watch for:

 - Dry mouth, lips, or skin